Parent page: Altium Concord Pro

 - Performing the synchronization.

-The first two item groups above are handled in the configuration file used for the connected enterprise system instance.
-The synchronization itself is performed on-demand from the Component Sync page of the Workspace's browser interface.
+The first of the above items is handled in the configuration file used for the connected enterprise system instance.
+The synchronization itself can be performed on-demand from the Component Sync page of the Concord Pro server's browser interface, and/or can be scheduled.
+The latter is automated synchronization at periodic intervals, which is defined when configuring or editing the connection to the enterprise system instance.

 In the following